 2. How can I make my home office look professional?

 Functionality is key when making your office look professional.
 Invest in a good functional desk and chair.
-Before anything else, office furniture determines how professional your office space looks and feels.
+Before anything else, office furniture determines how professional your office space looks and feels.3.
+How can I make my home office more creative and productive?

 When it comes to productivity, home office setups must be functional and comfortable.
 Start with good lighting that doesn’t result in optical damage.
 Ensure create a relaxed ambiance for work.
 Natural light is also very important, ensure you allow as much of it as possible inside.
+You can also use paint to showcase your creativity.
+Nonetheless, use neutral colors to ensure the work environment remains as professional as possible.4.
+Should my home office desk face a window?

 If you don’t have the luxury of turning a guest room into a home office, you can work with whichever space is available.
-To maximize your dedicated workspace:
+To maximize your dedicated workspace:-

 - Avoid bulky office desks